The difference between the product scope and the project scope is one of the most important topics in the PMP exam.

 According to the PMBOK Guide 5th edition, the project scope is the work performed to deliver a product, service, or result with the specified features and functions.

 The project scope is all about the project.
 It defines the requirement of the product and the work required to create the product.
-It also defines what is in the scope and what not, because sometimes it is important to document what will not be done so people will not assume that certain things are to be executed which were not accounted for either in the budget or in the project schedule.
+It also defines what is in the scope and what not, to avoid the scope creep.

 For example, if you have been given a project to build a bridge, in this case the project scope will tell you how you are going to build the bridge.
 It gives you all the required information to construct the bridge.